 22. "9 YEARS (DJ KOZE REMIX)" - ROMAN FLUGEL [PAMPA RECORDS]

 DJ Koze waited seven long years to finally put out Pampa's first ever compilation and it features the very best quality of every artist on the album including Koze's own tune on the album.
-A slow burning remix of Roman Flugel's "9 Years" which is filled with magical melodies and a marching snare crash to keep you dancing through this ethereal beauty.
+He delivers a slow burning remix of Roman Flugel's "9 Years" which is filled with magical melodies and a marching snare crash to keep you dancing through this ethereal beauty.